-LE LEARNING OBJECTIVES KNOWLEDGE STATEMENTS 1.
+LEARNING OBJECTIVES KNOWLEDGE STATEMENTS 1.
+Calculate the effect of loss and expense reserve requirements and regulatory or rating agency capital requirements on the free cash flow to equity for a P&C insurer. a.
 Calculate the effect of loss and expense reserve requirements and regulatory or rating agency capital requirements on the free cash flow to equity for a P&C insurer.
-Calculate the effect of loss and expense reserve requirements and regulatory or rating agency capital requirements on the free cash flow to equity for a P&C insurer.
 2. Value the equity of a P&C insurer based on its a.
-Dividend Discount Model (DDM) equity, or its expected abnormal earnings expected future dividends, its free cash flow to b.
-Free cash flow to equity for a P&C insurer equity, of its expected abnormal earnings ; Discounted Cash Flow (DCF) Valuation using free cash flow to equity (FCFE), including effect of alternative methods of estimating terminal values and reasons why this method is preferred over the free cash flow to the firm (FCFF) method for P&C insurers (Abnormal Earnings (AE) Valuation, including effect of alternative methods of estimating terminal values e.
+Dividend Discount Model (DDM) expected future dividends, its free cash flow to b.
+Free cash flow to equity for a P&C insurer equity, or its expected abnormal earnings c.
+Discounted Cash Flow (DCF) Valuation using free cash flow to equity (FCFE), including effect of alternative methods of estimating terminal values and reasons why this method is preferred over the free cash flow to the firm (FCFF) method for P&C insurers d.
+Abnormal Earnings (AE) Valuation, including effect of alternative methods of estimating terminal values e.
 Option Pricing 3.
-Value the equity of a firm using comparative or relative valuation methods based on multiples of selected financial variables obtained from either peer companies or from underlying b.
-Comparative valuation ratios including price- earnings, price-sales, price-book, price-cash flow Relationship between the dividend discount model and the price-earnings (P-E) ratio fundamentals. c.
-Relationship between the abnormal earnings valuation model and the price-book value (P-BV) ratio nge of weight for Learning Objectives B.1 ough B.3 collectively: 8-12 percent RE ADINGS • • Goldfarb
+3. Value the equity of a firm using comparative or relative valuation methods based on multiples of selected financial variables obtained from either peer companies or from underlying fundamentals.
+Comparative valuation ratios including price- earnings, price-sales, price-book, price-cash flow Relationship between the dividend discount model and the price-earnings (P-E) ratio Relationship between the abnormal earnings C. valuation model and the price-book value (P-BV) ratio nge of weight for Learning Objectives B.1 bugh B.3 collectively: 8-12 percent REA ADINGS • Goldfarb